Almhdy/user-agents/README.md

 Open 'index.php' to show all user agents.
 ## Config
-You can change Mobile or Desktop results ```deviceCategory: 'mobile'``` You can Change Th number of results too.
+You can change Mobile or Desktop results ```deviceCategory: 'mobile'``` You can Change The number of results too.
 ```
 function defaultTask(cb) {
    const userAgent = new UserAgent({ deviceCategory: 'mobile' });